rabbitmq/rabbitmq-website/site/install-debian.md

  * `focal` for Ubuntu 20.04
  * `bionic` for Ubuntu 18.04
  * `buster` for Debian Buster
+ * `bullseye` for Debian Bullseye

-However, not all distributions are covered (indexed).
+Not all distributions are covered (indexed).
+For example, freshly released ones usually won't be recognized by the package hosting services.
-But there are good news: since the package indexed for these distributions is identical, any reasonably recent distribution name would suffice in practice.
+But there are good news: since the package indexed for these distributions is the same, any reasonably recent distribution name would suffice in practice.
-For example, users of Debian Buster or Debian Bullseye can both use `buster` for distribution name.
+For example, users of Debian Sid or Debian Bullseye can both use `bullseye` for distribution name.

 Below is a table of OS release and distribution names that should be used with the RabbitMQ apt repository on PackageCloud.